openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rgw.md

 [root@controller-0 ~]#
 ```

-And the swift cli should fail at this point:
+And the swift CLI should fail at this point:

 ```
 (overcloud) [root@cephstorage-0 ~]# swift list